mpkottawa/ignitron-preset-tools/README.md

 ======================================================================================================================================

-as well as streaming the app and saving presets selected.

-spark app streaming setup to enable saving presets as they are selected in the app:
+B: spark app streaming setup to enable saving presets as they are selected in the app:
 ..........................